cyrusinnovation/cyrusinnovation.github.io/_posts/2014-04-11-computation-engine-what.markdown

 Computation Engine is written in Scala and also uses Scala as its expression language.
 It works best with other Scala code.
 Its sweet spot is applications in which business rules are complex and subject to frequent, unpredictable, and significant changes.

 For more details, see the [GitHub project page][computation-engine] and the [source code repository][computation-engine-code].
-The project's Maven coordinates have the group ID `com.cyrusinnovation.computation-engine` and the artifact ID `computation-engine-core`.
+The project's Maven coordinates have group ID `com.cyrusinnovation.computation-engine` and artifact ID `computation-engine-core`.

 [computation-engine]:    http://cyrusinnovation.github.io/computation-engine/
 [computation-engine-code]: http://github.com/cyrusinnovation/computation-engine